Stakct/fullstackchallenge/README.md

 ### Prerequisites

-To run this project you need *Docker Engine* installed in your machine
+To run this project you need *Docker Engine* installed in your machine.

+If you are using OSX to run this project please pay attention.
+By default, you can share files with your docker containers in /Users/, /Volumes/, /private/, and /tmp directly.
+If you have cloned this project into a different folder, use the File sharing tab in Docker preferences.

+**Whale menu -> Preferences -> File sharing.**

 ## Built With